Assets

 As in real life, who you know, what you know, who you are, and what you have all contribute to helping you accomplish your goals.
 Assets can include any of the following types:

 HERITAGE: Heritage includes ethnicity, ancestry, and cultural influences.
 It mirrors a character's historical background and upbringing, indicating their origins.
-A character's heritage can reveal unique genetic characteristics, knowledge specific to their culture, particular skills, or unique cultural practices and beliefs.
+A character's heritage can reveal unique genetic characteristics, knowledge, or skills specific to their cultural practices and beliefs.

 SKILL SET: Skill sets encompass a wide range of related knowledge, skills, and abilities that necessitate learning and training.
 These sets can represent professions like Lawyer, Doctor, or Engineer, academic disciplines such as Biology, Medicine, or Political Science, trades like Carpentry or Blacksmithing, and self-taught roles including Coaching, Survivalism, or Hunting.